kmoon2437/midifile/README.md

 file.tracks; // array
 file.tempo_events; // "set tempo" events

-let zk = fs.readFileSync('...'); // your zk file. it can be an ArrayBuffer or Uint8Array or nodejs Buffer
+let zk = fs.readFileSync('...'); // your zk file. it can be a string or nodejs Buffer

 let file2 = new ZKFile(zk); // ZKFile instance
 file2.header; // similar to MidiFile.header